-Mad Scientist, Dr. Henryk Savaard, is obsessed with bringing the dead back to life.
-The police are alerted of Savaard's activities by his assistant's girlfriend.
-Savaard is arrested, convicted and sentenced to hang.
-He vows revenge on the judge, jury and district attorney.
-After the hanging, his assistant claims Savaard's body and uses Savaard's technique on it.
-Savaard is brought back to life.
-Now he can seek sweet revenge on his prosecutors.Written by
+Mad scientist Dr. Henryk Savaard is obsessed with bringing the dead back to life.
+The police are alerted to Savaard's activities, however, and Savaard is arrested, convicted, and sentenced to hang.
+He vows revenge on the judge, jury, and district attorney.
+After the hanging, his assistant claims the corpse and uses Savaard's technique to bring the doctor back to life.
+Now the mad scientist can seek sweet revenge on his perceived "enemies".Written by

 8 of 15 people found this review helpful.

 Was this review helpful to you?